Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 Every privacy conversation in this industry is about tenant data.

-Property managers also hold a huge amount of the owners’ personal information.
+Property managers also hold a huge amount of the owners’ personal information (such as property, bank account and tax details) .
 IPP3 applies.
 IPP11 applies.
 From 1 May, IPP3A applies to every recipient who gets owner information from you indirectly.

 The Privacy Act doesn't care whose information it is.
 It covers all personal information held by an agency.

 Owner privacy is invisible in this industry's compliance thinking.
-That's a big problem.
+That’s literally a whole side of the pig you’ve not been looking at.

 What a fix actually looks like